 The same goes for an SSA-1042S, the tax form Social Security sends to beneficiaries outside the United States who are not U.S. citizens and are not considered U.S. residents for tax purposes.
 Broadly speaking, that means foreign nationals who do not have a green card or did not spend a substantial portion of the prior three years in the United States.

 If you don’t have a My Social Security account, you can call Social Security at 800-772-1213 or visit your local office to request a new SSA-1099 or SSA-1042S.
+Local offices fully reopened April 7 after being closed to walk-in traffic for more than two years due to the COVID-19 pandemic, but Social Security recommends calling in advance and scheduling an appointment to avoid long waits.
 If you live abroad, contact your nearest Federal Benefits Unit.

 Replacement copies of both documents are available starting Feb.
-1.
+1 each year.

 Keep in mind